madfish-solutions/quipuswap-farming/test.md

     - ✅ should withdraw single FA2 token;
     - ✅ should withdraw LP FA2 token;
     - ✅ should withdraw tokens to the specified receiver;
-    - ✅ should withdraw all with 0 amount parameter passed;
     - ✅ should change current delegated for the next candidate if votes were redistributed.

 12. `harvest`: